shekhawatajit/EngITFrame/VMMonitoring/Readme.md

 ## Reporting
 Based on the dashboards configured in Grafana, scheduled reports can be generated via the reporting feature in Grafana Enterprise (see this [link](https://grafana.com/docs/grafana/latest/dashboards/create-reports/#scheduling) for more details).
 The reports can be scheduled on e.g., daily basis or triggered via API.
 No enterprise license for Grafana is included in this repository, therefore the reporting feature is not available.
 Instead of a scheduled report, the dashboard for the black-box exporter shows the current status of the web endpoints, their TLS certificate status and endpoint response times.
-This dashboards servers as a continuous report and historic data can be viewed by adjusting the "to" timestamp in the Grafana time range selection.
+This dashboards servers as a continuous report and historic data can be viewed by adjusting the "to" timestamp in the Grafana time range selection.[For more details check Alerts section](#alerts).

 ## Deployment Automation
 This repository contains automation code (Terraform and Ansible) to deploy the relevant resources and configure the monitoring stack.
 The Terraform configuration is located in directory `terraform`.